ajhayden/TechnicalInterviewCourse/Unit_02_Problem_Solving_Strategies/README.md

 ### Frequency Counter
 - Use objects/sets to collect value frequencies
 - Avoids nested loops (O(N2) time complexity)
-- A video to help understand frequency counters: https://www.youtube.com/watch?v=UMC638x-9-M
+- Here is a video to help understand frequency counters: https://www.youtube.com/watch?v=UMC638x-9-M

 #### Practice Time
 - Try solving the following problem using a frequency counter
     - “Write a function called same, which accepts two arrays.
 The function should return true if every value in the array has its corresponding value squared in the second array.
 The frequency of values must be the same.”
 - Don't move forward until you have completed this practice

 #### Practice Solution